What is a hernia?

 If your doctor thinks you may have a hernia, he or she will examine you.
 Your doctor may ask you to cough, strain or stand while pressing on the hernia.
 You may also be asked to have an ultrasound, computed tomography (CT scan) or magnetic resonance imaging (MRI) — but scans aren’t necessary for everyone.

-If the hernia is small, or if it not causing any problems, then you and your doctor may decide to wait and see what happens.
+Depending on the type of hernia, if it is small, or if it not causing any problems, then you and your doctor may decide to wait and see what happens.

-But if the hernia is very large, or if it’s causing pain or getting trapped at times, then surgery will be recommended.
+But if the hernia is very large, or if it’s causing pain or getting trapped at times, then surgery will usually be recommended.

 And if it’s trapped and can’t be pushed back, and you are in serious pain, you should see a doctor immediately as you could need emergency surgery.

 Last reviewed: January 2019